SonyaCore/HysteriaGen/README.md

 After specifying the protocol you have to set an authentication password for a password which will prompt you, pressing enter will generate a 6-character random password

+After specifying the protocol you have to set an authentication method :

+1. `OBFS`: generating a 32-character random and using OBFS for obfuscating
+2. `STRING` : prompt you for password, pressing enter will generate a 6-character random password

 ## First time use ?

 Coming Soon